-The Commission can impose a maximum fine of 10% of the undertaking's worldwide turnover from the preceding business year.
+The Commission can impose a maximum fine of 10% of the undertaking's worldwide turnover from the business year preceding the decision.
 The Commission first sets a basic amount; a proportion of the value of sales on the market concerned, depending on the degree of gravity of the infringement, is multiplied by the number of years of the infringement.
 The basic amount may then be adjusted upwards, based on aggravating circumstances or to ensure a sufficient deterrent effect, or downwards, based on mitigating circumstances.